 FORMER PROSECUTORS IN TARRANT, DALLAS, AND HARRIS COUNTY

 As former prosecutors in Tarrant, Dallas, and Harris County, our DWI attorneys knows how the State of Texas will attempt to prosecute you on your DWI charge.
-This knowledge thus allows our firm to build the best defense in fighting your DWI charge.
+This knowledge thus allows our firm to build a strong defense in fighting your DWI charge.
 All our of our DWI defense attorneys are former DWI prosecutors.

-Our Fort Worth DWI lawyer knows inside and out of each and every aspect of a DWI charge, from having expertise in Standardized Field Sobriety Tests to knowing exactly how the State plans to introduce the breath and blood tests into trial.
-We also provide lawyers that are Board Certified in Criminal Law and have experience working for the highest criminal court in the State of Texas – the Court of Criminal Appeals.
+As former prosecutors and experienced defense attorneys, our Fort Worth DWI lawyers know the inside and out of each and every aspect of a DWI charge, from having expertise in Standardized Field Sobriety Tests to knowing exactly how the State plans to introduce the breath and blood tests into trial.
+Partner Colin McLaughlin is Board Certified in Criminal Law by the Texas Board of Legal Specialization and has experience working for the highest criminal court in the State of Texas – the Court of Criminal Appeals.

 “PROTECTING YOUR CONSTITUTIONAL RIGHTS”